-The Syrian conflict is spilling over to Lebanon.
+The Syrian conflict has long spilled over into Lebanon.
 More than 1 million Syrian refugees have become stranded in Lebanon.
 Some of them have lost everything they had.
 Political tensions between supporters and opponents of the Syrian regime have led to open violence, most notably in the cities of Tripoli and Saida and in the Bekaa region.
 Different neighbourhoods are under the constant threat of snipers and mortar grenades.

 We have visited all regions of Lebanon for conducting our conflict and needs assessment.
 After a throrough evaluation, we decided to start operating in the Akkar region, at Lebanon's northern border to Syria.
 Akkar is the poorest region of the country that shelters the highest percentage of refugees in Lebanon.
 More than 100,000 are said to have arrived here.
 The ratio between refugee and host population reaches almost 1:1.
 The poorest are welcoming the poor.

 Akkar is a mixed region where a majority of Sunnis is living side by side with Christians and Alawites.
 In this region, family ties have crossed the Syrian border for many years.
 It is the ideal place to create a model that could also work inside Syria.
 Sectarian tensions are rising but have not yet led to sustained open violence.

 With the help of more than 850 individual donors, we opened the first Peace Centre in Bkarzla, a small village next to the regional capital Halba.